ay0408/CompLaplace/README.md

 ### Note

-For details of our releasing methods, please see our paper entitles "Privacy-Preserving Statistical Analysis of Genomic Data using Compressive Mechanism with Haar Wavelet Transform".
+For details of our mechanisms, please see our paper entitled "Privacy-Preserving Statistical Analysis of Genomic Data using Compressive Mechanism with Haar Wavelet Transform".

 ### Contact